guardian/play-googleauth/README.md

 Caveats
 -------

+If your login expires and the next request you make is a GET method then your login will be transparently revalidated, but if your next request is a POST method then it is not possible to sensibly redirect the request and you will end up being redirected to the correct URL but with a GET request.

 This module brings in Apache Commons 1.9 which is later than the version Play requires by default.
 This is usually fine as it is compatible.